IgniteUI/help-topics/topics/02_Controls/igLayoutManager/03_igLayoutManager_Handling_Events.md

 -   [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events:itemRendered) –fired after all items are rendered
 -   [`rendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events:rendered) –fired before an item is going to accommodate 100% of the container's width or height

-For details on how to handle events, refer to the [Using Events in Ignite UI](Using-Events-in-NetAdvantage-for-jQuery.html) topic.
+For details on how to handle events, refer to the [Using Events in %%ProductName%%](Using-Events-in-NetAdvantage-for-jQuery.html) topic.

 ### <a id="event-handaling"></a>Event handling cases summary chart